Wisp

 Server Architecture

-Choosing a Websocket URL
+Choosing a WebSocket URL

-To ensure compatibility with previous wsproxy implementations, the URL of the websocket should always end with a trailing forward slash (/
+To ensure compatibility with previous wsproxy implementations, the URL of the WebSocket should always end with a trailing forward slash (/

 ) to prevent confusion with wsproxy endpoints.